dataforgoodfr/quotaclimat/README.md

 `UPDATE_PROGRAM_CHANNEL_EMPTY_ONLY` to true will only update program metadata with empty value : "".

-### Batch update from an offset
+### Batch update from a date
-With +1 millions rows, we can update from an offset to fix a custom logic by using `START_DATE_UPDATE` (YYYY-MM-DD), the default will use the end of the month otherwise you can specify`END_DATE` (optional) (YYYY-MM-DD) to batch update PG from a date range.
+With +1 millions rows, we can update from an offset to fix a custom logic by using `START_DATE_UPDATE` (YYYY-MM-DD - default first day of the current month), the default will use the end of the month otherwise you can specify`END_DATE` (optional) (YYYY-MM-DD) to batch update PG from a date range.

 ~55 minutes to update 50K rows on a mVCPU 2240 - 4Gb RAM on Scaleway.